cs207-SpaceJam/cs207-FinalProject/docs/howtouse.rst

         26.80 + eps [ 6.64 10.2 ]

-The real and dual parts can again be accessed with
+The real and dual parts can again be accessed with:

 .. testcode::